 Timing and delivery

 Internal Transfers initiated before the daily cutoff time are generally posted immediately.
 In some cases, transfers involving a Brokerage Account may be delayed up to three Business Days.
-The daily cutoff time, which varies based on the type of account, is described on screen and in the account agreement for that specific account.

 Limitations on account transfers